 - a.
 HR of adalimumab injection vs placebo from proportional hazards regression with treatment as factor. - b.
-2-sided P Value from log rank test.
+2-sided P Value from log rank test. - c.
+NE=not estimable.
+Fewer than half of at-risk subjects had an event.

-Note: P# = Placebo (Number of Events/Number at Risk); A#= adalimumab injection (Number of Events/Number at Risk)
+Note: P#=Placebo (Number of Events/Number at Risk); A#= adalimumab injection (Number of Events/Number at Risk)